Fats are essential for health

 How you sequence your fats is important

 Certain foods release fats that may cause more inflammation than others.
-We also know that on average it takes 6-8 hours for blood fats to clear after a single meal.
+We also know that, on average, it takes 6-8 hours for blood fats to clear after a single meal.
 Because most people eat every 4-6 hours, fat can build up in your body over several meals.
 Controlling this build-up of blood fats can reduce dietary inflammation and is better for your long-term heart health.
-We give you messages about your fat intake to help you factor this into your meal planning.

 Keep an eye on the quality of fats too